shivaverma/Orbit/README.md

 # Environment 1: Paddle

-Library - Turtle.

-Task - To hit the ball with paddle.
+The task to hit the ball with paddle.
+Inbuilt `turtle` library is used to create the environment.

 <img src=paddle/wall.gif width="400">